Customer Preparation Sheets

 Post Treatment Instructions

-• The installation of high-quality, bed bug mattress encasements is recommended.
-Any need to discard the mattress or box spring is often eliminated once it has been treated and covered by a high quality, bed bug mattress encasement.
-The encasements further serve to reduce the likelihood that bed bugs will continue to live upon the mattress and box spring.
-Bed bug proof mattress encasements are widely available in stores and are also available for purchase from your pest professional.
+The installation of high-quality bed bug mattress encasements is recommended.
+Any need to discard the mattress or boxspring is often eliminated once treated and covered by a high-quality bed bug mattress encasement.
+The encasements further reduce the likelihood that bed bugs will continue to live upon the mattress and box spring.
+Bed bug proof mattress encasements are widely available in stores and for purchase from your pest professional.

-• Do NOT cover your mattress or box spring with homemade or non-bed bug proof encasements.
-Such encasements will be removed by the pest professional during treatment.
-If you decide to throw out your furniture, deface or otherwise damage furniture items so they will not be used by others.
+If you throw out your furniture, deface or otherwise damage furniture items so others will not use them.
 Mattresses should be slashed or otherwise damaged to make them unusable by others.
-Do not discard infested mattresses, furniture, clothing, or other items without properly wrapping them and coordinating the disposal with the building manager.
+Do not discard infested mattresses, furniture, clothing, or other items without properly wrapping them.
 Do not leave these items in common areas of the building (hallway, lobby, etc.).
-Doing so will only spread the infestation to neighbouring apartments, and possibly lead to a return infestation in yours!
+Follow building or municipal rules regarding disposing of infested items.

 IMPORTANT NOTICE:

 Lakewood Exterminating LLC makes no guarantees, expressed or implied.
 Pesticides are designed to kill or control pests.
 Pesticides, to be effective, are toxic to plants and animals and vary in the range of toxicity to humans.
-Your risk of harm depends upon your degree of exposure and your individual susceptibility.
-Take precaution when a pesticide treatment has been performed to avoid exposure to vulnerable individuals.
+Your risk of harm depends upon your degree of exposure and your susceptibility.
+Take precautions when a pesticide treatment has been performed to avoid exposure to vulnerable individuals.
 Pesticides may be harmful if swallowed, inhaled, or absorbed through the skin.
 Avoid breathing dust, spray mist, and any unnecessary contact with treated surfaces.
 Specific health and safety information varies between pesticides and is available on the product label or MSDS, which will be supplied to you upon request from the licensed applicator.
+We also include the pesticide record on all invoices.
 In case of a health emergency, seek immediate medical attention.

 German Cockroach Preparation Sheet